0xdeadbeefJERKY/0xdeadbeefjerky.github.io/_posts/2023-03-03-cloudgoat-lambda-walkthrough.md

 }
 ```

-## How can we detect this?
+## How can we respond to this?

-Part two of this series will cover how we can deploy detections designed to
+In part two of this series, we'll put on our incident response hat and actively
-proactively identify this malicious activity.
+investigate and defend against this attack.

 Happy (hacking\|hunting)!